 At Brown, I will be able to incorporate theoretical approaches into action-based learning and gain insight into additional fields of studies that could shape me into a well-rounded businessman.
 I am confident that a Brown experience would sculpt my skills, knowledge and character and be my stepping stone toward creating a more socially equitable world.

+Notes:

+I think you have a solid background story on your interest in entrepreneurship.
+I suggest relating this to the Open Curriculum in a way that shows flexibility for you to learn new and unfamiliar fields that will support your current interest but also keeping you open to the possibility of pursuing other interests.

+The reader wants to know how the Open Curriculum as a flexible approach to learning helps you be open minded to new things.
+Mentioning psychology as a supporting class is great – you can add how psychology is unrelated and new but will support your entrepreneurial interests.
+In addition, you can talk about how the Open Curriculum may open new doors and opportunities for you to explore different types of businesses or aspects of a business.

+All the best!